natecook1000/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 }

 extension RangeReplaceableCollection where SubSequence == Substring {
-    /// Returns a new collection in which all occurrences of a sequence matching
+    /// Returns a new collection in which all matches for the given regex
-    /// the given regex are replaced by another collection.
+    /// are replaced.
+    ///
     /// - Parameters:
-    ///   - regex: A regex describing the sequence to replace.
+    ///   - regex: The collection to to search for and replace.
-    ///   - replacement: The new elements to add to the collection.
+    ///   - replacement: The new elements to add to the collection in place of
+    ///     each match for `regex`.
     ///   - subrange: The range in the collection in which to search for `regex`.
-    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   - maxReplacements: A number specifying how many occurrences of `regex`
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
+    ///     to replace.
-    /// - Returns: A new collection in which all occurrences of subsequence
+    /// - Returns: A new collection in which all matches for `regex` in
-    /// matching `regex` in `subrange` are replaced by `replacement`. public func replacing<Replacement: Collection>(
+    ///   `subrange` are replaced by `replacement`.
+    public func replacing<Replacement: Collection>(
         _ r: some RegexComponent,
         with replacement: Replacement,